 Wildlife Connectivity Corridors

-Connected wildlife areas span state borders, and between Colorado and New Mexico, 5 connectivity corridors have been proposed to ensure that wildlife maintains its ability to move freely within the region across the Carson National Forest, Santa Fe National Forest, and The Rio Grande del Norte National Monument.
-Join us as we work to protect and enhance wildlife connectivity by getting involved.
-Click the link below to get started.
+Connected wildlife habitat span state borders, and between Colorado and New Mexico, 5 connectivity corridors have been proposed to ensure that wildlife maintains its ability to move freely within the region across the Carson National Forest, Santa Fe National Forest, and the Rio Grande National Forest.
+Learn more here [PDF].

 1. Take a moment to speak up for wildlife and the protection of wildlife corridors in the ongoing Forest Planning process here.

 2. Sign up below to learn about new opportunities to protect and enhance wildlife connectivity.